DHRI-Curriculum/dhrift-docs/docs/propose-submit.md

 If you have an idea for a new workshop that you would like to propose to add to our [core curriculum](https://app.dhrift.org/workshops?instUser=dhri-curriculum&instRepo=dhrift-site-template&user=dhri-curriculum&repo=workshops), please follow the steps below:

 1. Contact the [DHRIFT Curriculum Team](mailto:gc.digitalfellows@gmail.com) to discuss your idea.
 We can help you refine your proposal and provide guidance on how to structure your workshop.
 In your email, please include the following information:
-   - An abstract for your workshop (will be used for the workshop description)
+   - An abstract for your workshop (100 words or less, will be used for the workshop description)
    - The intended audience for your workshop
    - The learning objectives and outcomes you hope to achieve
    - Any special requirements or resources needed to develop the workshop